 - What is your comfort level interacting with high school students?

 - How would you describe your current level of knowledge about the college admissions process?

 - Do you have relatives who may be applying to the University within the next 3 years?
-(Please note that we ask interviewers to take a year off from interviewing the season during which their relative is applying.)
+(Please note that we require interviewers to take the year off the season during which their relative is applying.)